MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/custom-filters.md

 - BFB160
 - MET150
 - MOE150
-description: "Manage custom filters"
+description: "Manage filters for use on the SERP"
 ---

-# Manage custom filters
+# Manage filters

 Filters allow users to refine the results of their queries and diplay the refined results.
 You can customize the filters available to your users in the Microsoft Search experience.